 7. Customer Lifecycle

-One of the fundamental differences between B2B and B2C marketing is how long a buyer typically stays with your business and continues to pay for your offerings.
+One of the fundamental differences between B2B vs. B2C marketing is how long a buyer typically stays with your business and continues to pay for your offerings.

 Moreover, B2B purchases last longer, keeping the customers involved with your product for a longer duration.